dterstege/FASTMAP/README.md

 To use these atlas plates, download the provided atlases and unzip **only** the main folders (ex.
 "Sagittal.zip") and **not** the nested zipped folders (ex.
 "RoiSet1.zip").
 Keep these unzipped main folders in an easilly accessible "Plates" folder.

+**RUNNING THE PLUGIN**

-- **2.4 Initialization**.
+- **2.4 Run Plugin**.
 With image files and atlas plates in proper formats and organizations, the plugin may now be ran (open *ImageJ*, "Plugins > FASTMAP").
 The user will be prompted to navigate to the parent folder containing both image channels.
 A second prompt will ask the user to navigate to a folder containing the desired atlas plates for the analysis.

 - **2.5 Image Assignment**.
 A dialogue window titled FASTMAP will populate and prompt the user to identify which of the subfolders in the parent folder contains the *registration images* and which contains *label images*.